aocg-ucm/diffractio/README.rst

 Diffractio is a Python library for Diffraction and Interference Optics.

 It implements Scalar and vector Optics.
-The main algorithms used are:

-* Fast Fourier Transform (FFT).
-* Rayleigh Sommerfeld (RS).
-* Chirp z-transform (CZT).
-* Plane Wave Descomposition (PWD).
-* Beam Propagation Method (BPM).
-* Wave Propagation Method (WPM).
-* Vectorial Rayleigh-Sommerfeld (VRS).
-* Vector Fast Fourier Tranform (VFFT).
-* Vector Chirp z-transform (VCZT).
-* Vector Wave Propagation Method (FPWPM)

-When possible, multiprocessing is implemented for a faster computation.

 The **scalar** propagation schemes are implemented in modules:

 * X - fields are defined in the x axis.
-* Z - fields are defined in the z axis (for visualiztion and analysis).
+* Z - fields are defined in the z axis (for visualization and analysis).
 * XZ - fields are defined in the xz plane, being z the propagation direction.
 * XY - fields are defined in the xy transversal plane.
 * XYZ - fields are defined in the xyz volume.